HamoudAlhazmi/EmotionPrediction/README.md

 3- Django and front-end

 The first machine learning model will have: positive and negative classes.
 The second model will have sub-classes and 20newsgroups will be used as the dataset.
 The second part of the project is a recommender system.
 It will recommend news articles to the user based on the user input.
-Finally, we will design a webpage using and connect them all using Django which is a high-level Python-based free and open-source web framework.
+Finally, we will design a webpage and connect them all using Django which is a high-level Python-based free and open-source web framework.

 ## System Model